vgitv/resources/README.md

 # resources

-Resources used by README from other repositories
+Resources used by README from other repositories.